The mission of the LPC Board of

-Our mission is to protect the public
+Examiners is to protect the public

-interest by regulating the practice of mental health
+interest by regulating the practice of

-counseling and use of the title of Licensed Marriage and
+use of the titles of Licensed

 Health Counselor Licensing Act